rmorabia/radhika.dev/content/about.md

 Here are some nice things people have said about me:

-> It’s amazing that an anthropomorphized box of popcorn can create anything much less a website. --cbelsole
+> It’s amazing that an anthropomorphized box of popcorn can create anything, much less a website. --cbelsole

+<p></p>

 > Everyone have a hangout with Radhika, it’s life-changing. --linda

->
+<p></p>

+> I'm not SURE she's the reincarnation of ada lovelace, but anything's possible. -jtk

 Traditionally, there would be a Skills list here.
 Instead, here are a list of things I would prefer to not learn.
 (If you think I should change my mind about this list, [drop me an email](hi@rmorabia.com).)